krakjoe/parallel/README.md

     * Shall try to cancel the task
     * @throws \parallel\Future\Error\Killed                 if runtime executing task was killed
     * @throws \parallel\Future\Error\Cancelled              if task was already cancelled
-    * Note: should the task be executing it will be interrupted
+    * Note: If task is executing it will be interrupted
-    * Note: cannot interrupt internal function calls in progress */ public function cancel() : bool;
+    * Note: Cannot interrupt internal function calls in progress */ public function cancel() : bool;